conquista41/k8s-platform-lab/README.md

   temporarily exceed the skew limit, the new pod stayed Pending indefinitely.
   Switched to whenUnsatisfiable: ScheduleAnyway — tolerates the rollout's temporary imbalance while still preferring even distribution, self-corrects once surge resolves.
+- Port 80 was already bound by Docker Desktop's own processes (com.docker.backend.exe, wslrelay.exe) on Windows/WSL2 — remapped kind's extraPortMappings to 8080/8443 instead
+  of fighting the OS-level conflict
+- Observed ingress-nginx-controller scheduling is non-deterministic between control-plane and worker nodes — the kind manifest only tolerates the control-plane taint, it doesn't force placement there